γδ T cell receptor recognition of CD1d in a lipid-independent manner

 Abstract

 The monomorphic antigen-presenting molecule CD1d presents lipid antigens to both αβ and γδ T cells.
-Type I Natural Killer T cells (NKT) display exquisite specificity for CD1d presenting α-Galactosylceramide (α-GalCer), while the extent of lipid specificity exhibited by CD1d-restricted gd T cells remains unclear.
-Here we demonstrate that human γδ T cell receptors (TCRs) can recognise CD1d in either a lipid-dependent or auto-reactive manner with weak to moderate affinity.
-Using small-angle X-Ray scattering we identify ‘end-to-end’ γδ TCR-CD1d binding modality is conserved across distinct CD1d-restricted TCRs.
-In functional assays, CD1d presenting endogenous lipids was sufficient to stimulate γδ T cell lines.
-Moreover, CD1d alone induced γδ TCR-CD3 clustering and phosphorylation in a dose dependent manner while type I NKT TCR-CD3 clustering required α-GalCer.
+While type I natural killer T cells (NKT) display exquisite specificity for CD1d presenting α-galactosylceramide (α-GalCer), the extent of lipid specificity exhibited by CD1d-restricted γδ T cells remains unclear.
+Here, we demonstrate that human γδ T cell receptors (TCRs) can recognise CD1d in either a lipid-dependent or lipid-independent manner with weak to moderate affinity.
+Using small-angle X-Ray scattering, we find that γδ TCR-CD1d binding modality is conserved across distinct CD1d-restricted TCRs.
+In functional assays, CD1d γδ TCR affinity was a poor predictor of γδ T cell line activation.
+Moreover, CD1d presenting endogenous lipids was sufficient to stimulate T cell activation and induce γδ TCR-CD3 clustering and phosphorylation in a dose-dependent manner.
 Elongation of the γδ TCR-CD3 complex by the inclusion of the Cγ2 and Cγ3 -encoded constant domains perturbed cellular activation whilst maintaining the ability to form functional γδ TCR clusters.
-The crystal structure of a Vδ1 γδ+ TCR-CD1d complex, showed that the gd TCR sat atop of the CD1d antigen-binding cleft but made no contacts to the presented lipid antigen.
-We provide a molecular basis for lipid-independent CD1d recognition by γδ TCRs.
+The crystal structure of a Vδ1 γδ + TCR-CD1d complex showed that the γδ TCR sat atop of the CD1d antigen-binding cleft but made no contacts with the presented lipid antigen.
+These findings provide a molecular basis for lipid-independent CD1d recognition by γδ TCRs.

 Article activity feed